 Service History: This one is huge, and the hardest information to keep up with.
 If work is done on the device, it should be documented.
 That includes the initial setup and ongoing administrative changes.
 If the device has a tendency to fail often, your documentation will show this as you audit your network.

 Documenting your IT is a huge part of keeping your IT running smoothly.
 You don’t need to do this by yourself.
-At Symmetric IT Group, we document every piece of hardware and software we touch and keep a very clear historical record of the work we do so we can always adjust our processes and help business owners make informed IT-related decisions.
+At COMPANYNAME, we document every piece of hardware and software we touch and keep a very clear historical record of the work we do so we can always adjust our processes and help business owners make informed IT-related decisions.